Railway signalling in New Zealand: Centralised Traffic Control (CTC)

-The North Island Main Trunk Line
+North Island Main Trunk Line

-The NIMT line between Auckland and Wellington opened in 1909, and incorporated the Wellington-Manawatu Line from Wellington to Longburn built by the Wellington and Manawatu Railway Company.
+The North Island Main Trunk railway line between Auckland and Wellington opened in 1909 and incorporated the Wellington-Manawatu Line from Wellington to Longburn built by the Wellington and Manawatu Railway Company.
 Single-track sections of the North Island Main Trunk between Auckland and Wellington were controlled by Tyer's No 7 system; most of the line was single-track.
 Each of the stations for the 94 tablet sections required three tablet porters who each worked a 56-hour week for continuous coverage.
 Hence each station (many in isolated locations) required at least four houses, for the stationmaster and three porters.